AdrianAntico/AutoQuant/README.md

 <details><summary>Function Description</summary>
 <p>

 <code>AutoDiffLagN()</code> Generate differences for numeric columns, date columns, and categorical columns, by groups.
-You can specify NLag1 = 0 and NLag2 to generate the diffs based on a lag 1 to lag 2 differences for a column, and multiple columns.
+You can specify NLag1 and NLag2 to generate the diffs based on any two time periods.

 </p>
 </details>